Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Analysis results

 Figure~\ref{fig:spectra-tau-k} shows the importance of performing a combined spatio-temporal decomposition to access all information in the data.
-Our method is similar to frequency-wavenumber analysis performed within Fourier boxes by several recent studies: \cite{arbic2014geostrophic} were interested in mesoscale-driven intrinsic low-frequency variability, while \cite{Savageetal2017jgr,Qiuetal2018jpo,Torresetal2018jgr} were primarily motivated by isolating the unbalanced motions from SSH-derived velocities.
-Our Figure~\ref{fig:spectra-tau-k} is analogous, for example, to Figure 4 in \cite{arbic2014geostrophic} and to Figure 3 in \cite{Torresetal2018jgr}.
+Our method is similar to frequency-wavenumber analysis performed within Fourier boxes by several recent studies: \citeA{arbic2014geostrophic} were interested in mesoscale-driven intrinsic low-frequency variability, while \citeA{Savageetal2017jgr,Qiuetal2018jpo,Torresetal2018jgr} were primarily motivated by isolating the unbalanced motions from SSH-derived velocities.
+Our Figure~\ref{fig:spectra-tau-k} is analogous, for example, to Figure 4 in \citeA{arbic2014geostrophic} and to Figure 3 in \citeA{Torresetal2018jgr}, although they analyzed higher frequencies than those that are available in the datasets that we study here.
+It is important to stress that high-frequency forcing was not employed in the production of the NEMO model data used in our work and high-frequency motions are not our current focus of interest, while the latter works employed models with simultaneous atmospheric and tidal forcing which entails the formation of an internal gravity wave continuum spectrum as first described in~\cite{muller2015favors}.
 However, as we mentioned in the introduction, the coarse-graining approach gives us access to the \emph{global} energy budget and, moreover, frees us from the limitations of Fourier boxes and the required tapering and detrending.
 As such, the approach here complements previous frequency-wavenumber analysis by allowing us to access much larger length-scales.

-A common feature between our Figure~\ref{fig:spectra-tau-k} and those in previous studies is a slight elongation of iso-contours along the diagonal from small to large spatio-temporal scales in the main panel of our Figure~\ref{fig:spectra-tau-k}.
-Such elongation is most prominent in Figure 3 of \cite{Torresetal2018jgr}, who were probing scales $<100~$km and from roughly $3~$hours to $40~$days.
+A common feature between our Figure~\ref{fig:spectra-tau-k} and those in previous studies is a slight elongation of isocontours along the diagonal from small to large spatio-temporal scales in the main panel of our Figure~\ref{fig:spectra-tau-k}.
+Such elongation is most prominent in Figure 3 of \citeA{Torresetal2018jgr}, who were probing scales ${<100}~$km and from roughly $3~$hours to $40~$days.
 The diagonal elongation of isocontours represents a slight tendency for larger length-scales to have longer time-scales.